Writing Email Newsletters As Your Audience Actually Wants to Read

 8. Make it easy for individuals to unsubscribe from your emails.

-It does feel counterintuitive but is an important part of keeping your subscriber list active and engaging.
-Keep your language straight forward, ‘Change how we you communicating with you’ is confusing, and do not hide the unsubscribe button behind an image without alt text.
+It does feel counterintuitive, but it is an important part of keeping your subscriber list active and engaging.
+Keep your language straightforward, ‘Change how we you communicating with you’ is confusing, and do not hide the unsubscribe button behind an image without alt text.
 A clear unsubscribe process also contributes towards preventing your emails from getting marked as spam before they reach the rest of your subscribers’ inboxes, in addition to keeping your list healthy.

 10. Keep the Content Relevant